Expand mobile version menu

 Extra Requirements

-In some states, environmental science and protection technicians can benefit from obtaining certification to conduct certain types of environmental and health inspections.
-For example, certification for technicians who test buildings for radon is offered through the National Radon Safety Board (NRSB).
+Some states have specific requirements, such as a license or registration, for environmental science and protection technicians.
+Check with your state licensing agency for more information.
+Optional certification is available to conduct certain types of environmental and health inspections.
+Certification for technicians who test buildings for radon is offered through the National Radon Safety Board (NRSB).
 The Registered Environmental Health Specialist/Registered Sanitarian (REHS/RS) credential is offered through the National Environmental Health Association (NEHA).

 For additional information, visit these websites: